literaryverses/Algorithms/README.md

 Takes inputs from a string to generate a template of an orthogonal maze with words within them.

 ### maze_generation.py
-A variety of algorithms that randomly and automatically generate mazes
+Algorithms that randomly and automatically generate mazes

+### maze_solving.py
+Algorithms that solve mazes.
+Categorized as inside (can be implemented within a cell), outside (needs the entire layout), and other (miscellaneous implementations that can belong two either of the two groups but are special in their own way)

 ### objects.py
 Creates data structures via cell and grid classes to serve as the foundation of several types of mazes such as orthogonal (4-sided cells), delta (3-sided cells), and sigma (6-sided cells).
 Other features include masking (selectively removing a cell from being involved with a maze), braiding (preventing mazes from having dead ends), and stacking (building adding multiple layers on top of a maze)